rohullaa/rohullaa/README.md

 ### Hi there and welcome to my Github account👋

-- 🔭 I’m currently working on Deep Learning, Natural Language Processing and Django/frontend programming.
+- 🔭 I’m currently working on AI (deep learning, NLP) and frotend programming (Django, HTML, Javascript, CSS).
 - 🌱 Currently learning about Bayesian inference and probabilistic graphical models (Bayesian and Markov networks), semantic technologies; RDF graphs and descriptive logic.
 <!---